NUISANCEMC/HEPData/README.md

 # NUISANCE HepData Conventions

-This document corresponds to version 0.1 of the NUISNACE HepData Conventions.
+This document corresponds to version 0.1 of the [NUISANCE](https://github.com/NUISANCEMC/nuisance) HepData Conventions.

-This document aims to provide a set of conventions on top of the establish [HepData format specification](http://hepdata-submission.readthedocs.io) that allow NUISANCE to automatically construct predictions for datasets from simulated vectors of neutrino interactions.
-These conventions should not limit the type of measurements that can be expressed and are meant to cover the majority of ...
+This document aims to provide a set of conventions on top of the established [HepData format specification](http://hepdata-submission.readthedocs.io) that allow NUISANCE to automatically construct predictions for datasets from simulated vectors of neutrino interactions.
+These conventions should not limit the type of measurements that can be expressed and are meant to cover the majority of existing published data.

 We want to implement the minimum set of specific cases that cover the majority of existing and envisioned measurement types, without the expectation that every single measurement will fit in one of our pre-defined types.
 For other types of measurements, many of the conventions in this document can still be followed to enable a succinct custom NUISANCE implementation through extending one of these types or compositing existing utilities.
 See [What To Do If My Measurement Doesn't Fit?](#what-to-do-if-my-measurement-doesn-t-fit).